najamelan/pharos/README.md

    //
    pub async fn sail( &mut self )
    {
+      // In practice it's infallible but this is the interface from futures::Sink.
-      // It's infallible.
-Observers that error will be dropped, since the only kind of errors on
+      // Observers that err will be dropped by the pharos object, since the only kind
-      // channels are when the channel is closed.
+      // of errors on channels are when the channel is closed.
       //
       self.pharos.send( GoddessEvent::Sailing ).await.expect( "notify observers" );
    }